songfj/kafka-elasticsearch-consumer/README.md

 See `org.elasticsearch.kafka.indexer.service.impl.examples.SimpleMessageHandlerImpl` for an example of such customization.

-* _**Do remember to specify your custom message handler class in the kafka-es-context.xml file.
+* _**Do remember to specify your custom message handler class in the kafka-es-context-public.xml file.
 By default, SimpleMessageHandlerImpl will be used**_

 ## ES index name/type management customization
 Index name and index type management/determination customization can be done by providing custom logic in your implementation of the IMessageHandler interface: